lockerpm/extension/README.md

 ![Locker Password Manager](https://raw.githubusercontent.com/lockerpm/.github/main/images/locker3.png)

-# Locker Browser Extension
+# Locker Extension

-Locker Browser Extension is a cross-platform browser extension that integrates with popular browsers, including Chrome, Firefox, Edge, and Safari.
+Locker Extension is a cross-platform browser extension that integrates with popular browsers, including Chrome, Firefox, Edge, and Safari.
 The extension enhances the browsing experience by allowing users to securely store and manage their passwords and secrets directly from the browser.

 ## Getting Started